rzhou2197/RDT/README.txt

 Implement RDT protocol(Stop and wait ARQ):
-                   When packet is received by receiver in order and no bit error is found, send ACK to sender and the sender will transmit next packet.Otherwise, the sender will retransmit the packet.
+                   When packet is received by receiver in order and no bit error is found, send ACK to sender and the sender will transmit next packet.
+Otherwise, the sender will retransmit the packet.

                    use gcc -o server server.c -lpthread to compile the server.c use gcc -o client client.c to compile the client.c